-My name is Mrs Webber and I am the SENDCo (Special Educational Needs and Disability Co-ordinator ) for Illogan Primary School.
-I am a qualified teacher and have achieved the SEND National Award.
-I also teach in the Year 4 class every morning.
+My name is Mrs Duggan and I am the SENDCo (Special Educational Needs and Disability Co-ordinator ) for Illogan Primary School.
+I am available in school on Wednesdays and Thursday.

 Should you have any concerns regarding your child’s progress please make an appointment to see your child’s class teacher in the first instance.
 However, I am available for advice and information so please do feel very welcome to make an appointment with the staff at Reception if you feel I can be of help.

 Our SEND Information Report and SEN policy can be downloaded from the links below:

 Cornwall’s SEND Local Offer can be found on the following website and